Emoji: Fonts, Technically

 ZWJ glyphs aren’t unique to Emoji.
 Before they were tasked with bringing families together and changing skin colors, they made themselves useful in scripts like Devanagari, Kannada, Arabic, and Malayalam.
 In Malayalam, up until Unicode 5.0, Unicode support was lacking for a few key glyphs.
 ZWJ ligatures helped to enable the transmission of those characters until Unicode caught up.
 Essentially ZWJ ligatures can be a way to fill in support for glyphs that Unicode hasn’t standardized yet.

 These ligatures can get really fun with emoji.
 For instance you might want to make ZWJ ligature with the rainbow emoji (🌈) and a white/blank flag (🏳) to make a a rainbow flag emoji!
 Another example might be to combine the “no” emoji (🚫) with the dancer (💃) to make a no dancing emoji (useful if you are Kevin Bacon’s dad in Footloose).
 If these ligatures aren’t supported in another emoji font, the pairs will just fall back to their rebus forms: 🌈🏳 and 🚫💃, respectively.
 To implement these in your emoji font you can use OpenType features to make a many-to-one ligature.

 That’s it!
 Next article I really want to show how to use the RoboChrome tool to make emoji fonts in each of these table formats.

 Thanks for getting to the end of a very technical article.
 And thanks for all the great comments!
-If you liked it, check out my other articles on emoji and click the “recommend” button 👇
+If you liked it, check out my other articles on emoji, maybe subscribe to the mailing list, and/or click the “recommend” button 👇